 2. He remarried his longtime fiancé in 2015 after his health issues

-After suffering a terrible stroke in 2013, Randy Travis began fighting an uphill battle to save not just his career, but his life.
+After suffering a massive stroke in 2013, Randy Travis began fighting an uphill battle to save not just his career, but his life.
 Along the way, his long-time fiancé Mary Davis stuck by his side.
 Travis and Davis wed in Denton, Texas in 2015.
-Davis has been a big part of Travis’ recovery, whose physical therapy sessions with her by his side have proved nearly miraculous.
+Davis has been a big part of Travis' recovery, whose physical therapy sessions with her by his side have proved nearly miraculous.

 1. He became more known for his acting than his singing in the 2000s